-- Junior High School (Specialized; Mathematics, Science)
+- Junior High School Specialized Teacher (Mathematics and Science)

 The high level of our research is guaranteed by the publication of numerous papers in international journals and our track record of obtaining competitive research funds.
-We are advancing cutting-edge research together with our graduate students.
+We are conducting cutting-edge research together with our graduate students.

-Personal Instruction by Professors
+Personal Instructions by Professors